tomedio/xpressjs/README.md

 To prevent an application even to run without required variables, XpressJS comes with environment validator.
 It's a method `checkRequiredVars(requiredVariables)`.
 It takes one argument which is an array of required variable names.
 Function return a Promise.
 You can catch an error and decide what you want to do, eg. exit the application with logs.

-Usually handling success of returned promise is useless.
-It doesn't include any needed information.
-Interesting is what is handled by `catch`.
+In `then` part you can handle correct situation if all required variables are available.
+You can then start ExpressJS server.
+This handler does not take any arguments.

+Situation, if any required variable is not available, will be handled by `catch`.
 Passed function can take one argument which is an object having two properties:
 * `message` - already prepared error message; it is: `Required environment variables: ${notAvailableVariables} are not available` where `notAvailableVariables` is a variable with all non-available env variable names, separated by `,` comma sign;
 * `variables` - an array of lacking required environment variable names.